Are you looking for information on what hands in pockets mean?

 Hands in Pockets: Body Language Meaning

-Hands in pockets when standing is usually a no-no in the body language literature.
+Hands in pockets when standing is a no-no in the body language literature.

-Hands in your pocket murders rapport, makes you come across as unconfident and is associated with lying and defensiveness.
+Vanessa van Edwards says that hands in your pocket murders rapport, makes you come across as unconfident, and is associated with lying and defensiveness.

-Visibility: how deep in the pockets?
+- Visibility: how deep in the pockets?
 Do they have a thumb or fingers sticking out?
-The rule of thumb -pun intended- is: the more visible your hands and thumb is, the more sexy/confident;
+The rule of thumb -pun intended- is: the more visible your hands and thumb are, the more sexy/confident;

 Both Hands In Pocket – Fingers Out